RasheedAlbel/google-play-store-rating-install-prediction/README.md

 This was a collaborative project completed as part of CSCI 113i: Business Intelligence.

 My primary contributions included:
-- Implementing TF-IDF preprocessing pipeline
+- Conducting exploratory data analysis (EDA) to identify key predictors of ratings and install tiers
-- Training and tuning Logistic Regression baseline (GridSearchCV)
+- Implementing the Logistic Regression classification baseline for install-tier prediction
-- Conducting model evaluation using accuracy, macro-F1, and confusion matrices
+- Supporting feature preprocessing and transformation for structured metadata variables
-- Performing model interpretability analysis using SHAP
+- Performing model evaluation using accuracy, precision, recall, and F1-score metrics
-- Writing technical documentation and results interpretation
+- Preparing technical presentation slides summarizing methodology, results, and insights